EDUCATION IN DANCE AND THE RELATED ARTS

 Dance Curriculum

-The Education In Dance program is a unique movement/dance/music/arts curriculum for students beginning at the preschool level through adult, designed to nurture the creative process for a lifetime.
+The Education In Dance program is a unique movement/dance/music/arts curriculum for students beginning at the preschool level, designed to nurture the creative process for a lifetime.

-· Our classes for UPK and Head Start students (ages 3 – 6 years old) combine basic dance skills with creative movement, positive self-esteem games, quality music from many lands, visual art forms, and tumbling as it relates to dance.
+- For UPK and Head Start students (ages 3 – 6 years old), our classes combine basic dance skills with creative movement, positive self-esteem games, and quality music from many lands and visual art forms as they relate to dance.

-· Building upon our early dance program, our classes form ages 6 – 12 years include intermediate dance skills, traveling/across the floor combinations, various dance techniques and an introduction to choreographic explorations for individuals (solos), pairs (duets) and groups.
+- Our classes for ages 6 – 12 years old build upon our early dance program and include intermediate dance skills, traveling/across the floor combinations, various dance techniques and an introduction to choreographic explorations for individuals (solos), pairs (duets) and groups.

-· For ages 13 years through adults, we continue with our creative contemporary dance approach and add classes in different dance techniques – Modern, Ballet, Jazz, African, Latin, Irish Step, etc. We also offer classes and residencies in Choreography – focusing on composition, technique, and critique.
+- For children ages 13 years through adults, we continue with our creative contemporary dance approach and add classes in different dance techniques – Modern, Ballet, Jazz, African, Latin, Irish Step, etc. We also offer classes and residencies in Choreography – focusing on composition, technique, and critique.

 Education In Dance and The Related Arts